influxdata/telegraf/README.md

 Please see the
 [contributing guide](CONTRIBUTING.md)
-for details on contributing a plugin or output to Telegraf
+for details on contributing a plugin or output to Telegraf.